iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 This is not a breaking change because `GuidString` is just a type alias for `string`.
 It was, however, confusing from a usage and documentation perspective and needed to be corrected.

+## Presentation changes

+### InstanceLabelOverride enhancements

+The [InstanceLabelOverride]($presentation-common) rule was enhanced with abilities to compose label using related instance values:

+* A `propertySource` attribute was added to [InstanceLabelOverridePropertyValueSpecification]($presentation-common) to allow picking a property value from a related instance.

+* A new [InstanceLabelOverrideRelatedInstanceLabelSpecification]($presentation-common) was added to allow taking label of a related instance.
+The related instance, possibly being a of a different ECClass, might have some different label overrides of its own.

 ## Promoted APIs

 The following APIs have been promoted to `public`.
 Public APIs are guaranteed to remain stable for the duration of the current major version of a package.